1937 Auckland Rugby League season: Section A

+Section B

 Auckland representative team

 Hec Brisbane was named the Auckland selector for the season.

-Auckland (Pākēha) v Auckland Māori (Tamaki)
+Auckland (Auckland Pākehā) v Auckland Māori (Tamaki)

 The opening representative match of the season was played on Coronation Day.
-For all intents and purposes the Auckland team was the Auckland Pākēha team.
-Although they were named "Auckland" they have been renamed Auckland Pākēha as that is what they came to be known as from 1938 onwards in matches against Auckland Māori.
+For all intents and purposes the Auckland team was the Auckland Pākehā team.
+Although they were named "Auckland" they have been renamed Auckland Pākehā as that is what they came to be known as from 1938 onwards in matches against Auckland Māori.

 Auckland v South Auckland (Waikato)

 Auckland played two matches on the same day against South Auckland (Waikato), and Taranaki.
 They won both matches.
 Neither was listed as an A or B team and both sides contained a large number of past, current, or future New Zealand international players.
 Former Ponsonby player, Kenneth Peckham who was now playing in the Waikato dislocated his right shoulder while playing for South Auckland and was taken to Auckland Hospital.

 Auckland v Taranaki

 Auckland v New Zealand Māori (Max Jaffe Cup)

 The New Zealand Māori team was very similar to the one which had defeated Australia earlier in the season.
 The match was played as part of a Gala Day to raise money for injured players.
 George Nēpia traveled up from Gisborne to play in the match.
 Auckland was well below strength with several players out injured.